inebhedj/custom-git-hooks/README.md

 ## 00-pre-receive-cgh-variables-to-file

-Remove temporary configuration file (what created by **00-pre-receive-cgh-variables-to-file script**).
+This hook script collects and writes all available global values about the current git flow to temporary configuration file.
+This file used by mostly other hook scripts.

 Original place is `custom-git-hooks/pre-receive.d/00-pre-receive-cgh-variables-to-file`.